RightCapital enables you to capture every element of a client's financial landscape — including student loans and repayment options.

 Accrued interest

-Accrued interest is the total interest accrued through that year.
-This amount would be capitalized and added to the loan balance if the client left the income-driven payment plan.
+Accrued interest is the total amount of interest that has accrued up through the current year.
+This amount will be capitalized and added to the loan balance if the client leaves their income-driven payment plan.

 Early payoff

 If an early payoff is selected, enter the calendar year when the client expects to pay off the remaining loan balance.
-This can be tracked through the Retirement > Cash Flow > Summary > Expenses area in the applicable year.
+Choosing an option here will generate a lump sum within the projections to fully pay off the loan in the year indicated.

 Analyzing Student Loan Data

-Once the financial parameters of the student loan have been completed, select "Save" to enter the loan into the client's Profile > Net Worth.
-The loan balance and payments can be tracked through the Retirement > Cash Flow > Summary area within the client's plan.
+Once the financial parameters of the student loan have been completed, click "Save" to finish entering the loan into the client's Profile > Net Worth.
+You can track the payments within the Cash Flows > Summary > Expenses > Debt column, and you can track the balance as it's paid down within the Net Worth > Other Loans column: